wjz114/Assignment1/README.md

 The application does not need any installation process once all necessary files are retrieved.

-To get the application, the user just needs to extract all the files (including .exe and asscociated DLLs) in the app.zip file.
+To get the application, the user just needs to extract all the files (including .exe and asscociated DLLs/runtime) in the app.zip file.
 ```
 Files in app.zip:
                   Assignment1.exe
                   Assignment1.dll
+                  Assignment1.runtimeconfig.json
 ```

 The source code is compressed in the source.zip file.